American Well (NYSE:AMWL) Issues Earnings Results

 In other American Well news, CEO Roy Schoenberg sold 199,718 shares of the stock in a transaction on Tuesday, September 21st.
 The stock was sold at an average price of $10.43, for a total transaction of $2,083,058.74.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, CEO Ido Schoenberg sold 107,000 shares of the stock in a transaction on Friday, October 1st.
 The stock was sold at an average price of $8.95, for a total value of $957,650.00.
 The disclosure for this sale can be found here.
 Over the last three months, insiders have sold 418,247 shares of company stock valued at $4,206,591.
 14.68% of the stock is owned by corporate insiders.

 A number of analysts have commented on the company.
 Zacks Investment Research lowered American Well from a “buy” rating to a “hold” rating in a report on Tuesday, October 26th.
-Cantor Fitzgerald assumed coverage on American Well in a report on Tuesday, September 14th.
-They set an “overweight” rating and a $15.00 price objective for the company.
-Piper Sandler decreased their price objective on American Well from $16.00 to $12.00 and set an “overweight” rating for the company in a report on Thursday.
-Cowen reduced their target price on American Well from $25.00 to $18.00 and set an “outperform” rating for the company in a report on Friday.
-Finally, Morgan Stanley reduced their target price on American Well from $16.00 to $12.00 and set an “overweight” rating for the company in a report on Friday.
+Credit Suisse Group reduced their target price on American Well from $13.50 to $11.00 and set a “neutral” rating for the company in a report on Thursday.
+Morgan Stanley reduced their target price on American Well from $16.00 to $12.00 and set an “overweight” rating for the company in a report on Friday.
 They noted that the move was a valuation call.
+Wells Fargo & Company started coverage on American Well in a report on Monday, October 18th.
+They issued an “equal weight” rating and a $8.00 target price for the company.
+Finally, Cowen reduced their target price on American Well from $25.00 to $18.00 and set an “outperform” rating for the company in a report on Friday.
 Seven research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $14.36.

 American Well Company Profile